Complying with COPPA: Frequently Asked Questions

 Yes.
 The applicable Rule provision is not limited to games or prize offerings, but includes “another activity.”
 See 16 C.F.R. § 312.7.
 This means that you must carefully examine the information you intend to collect in connection with every activity you offer in order to ensure that you are only collecting information that is reasonably necessary to participate in that activity.
 This guidance is in keeping with the Commission’s general guidance on data minimization.

-3. What information should a school seek from an operator before entering into an arrangement that permits the collection, use or disclosure of personal information from students?
+5. What information should a school seek from an operator before entering into an arrangement that permits the collection, use, or disclosure of personal information from students?

-A school should be careful to understand how an operator will collect, use, and disclose personal information from its students in deciding whether to use these online technologies with students.
+In deciding whether to use online technologies with students, a school should be careful to understand how an operator will collect, use, and disclose personal information from its students.
 Among the questions that a school should ask potential operators are:

 - What types of personal information will the operator collect from students?